MongoEngine/mongoengine/docs/upgrade.rst

         a._mark_as_dirty('uuid')
         a.save()

-`An example test migration is available on github
+`An example test migration for UUIDFields is available on github
 <https://github.com/MongoEngine/mongoengine/blob/master/tests/migration/uuidfield_to_binary.py>`_.

 DecimalField